 We adults came away with the core idea: Given the opportunity, anyone can succeed.

-Today the youth have lead us on many cross country bike tours based on historic spaces covering over 7000 miles and counting.
+Today the youth lead us on many cross country bike tours based on historic spaces covering over 7000 miles and counting.

 Come join us as we continue transforming Mind Body & Spirit, One Revolution at a Time.